umair-afzal-uat/audit-module/README.md

 Test cases ensure the correctness of each feature, verifying that actions are logged, events are triggered, and APIs function as expected.

----

-## Future Improvements

-- **Enhance Event Handling**: We can further optimize event handling by adding more granular event types and improving the filtering options for events.
-- **User Notifications**: Introducing user notifications for specific actions like profile updates, login alerts, etc., could further enhance the user experience.
-- **Performance Monitoring**: Adding more detailed logging for performance-related events could help in identifying and mitigating system bottlenecks.